Rhytidectomy

 Disclaimer

 Facelift (rhytidectomy) procedures are only suitable for people aged 18 years and over.
-All surgical procedures at Shape Clinic are performed by specialist plastic surgeons Dr Steven Liew (FRACS, MED0001151298) and Dr Ania Smialkowski (FRACS, MED0001668109).
+All surgical procedures at Shape Clinic are performed by specialist plastic surgeons, Dr Steven Liew (FRACS, MED0001151298), Dr Ania Smialkowski (FRACS, MED0001668109) and Dr Henry Shepherd (MED0001860545, FRACS).
 Individual recovery experiences, healing responses, and outcomes vary.
 All surgical procedures carry risks, which may include infection, bleeding, scarring, nerve injury, asymmetry, or dissatisfaction with the outcome.
 A thorough in-person consultation with a qualified practitioner is required to assess suitability.
 A second opinion from an appropriately qualified health practitioner is also recommended before proceeding.

 Who May Be Suitable for Rhytidectomy (Facelift) Surgery?